 Justin Mikulka

-Justin manages communications for Oilfield Witness.
+Justin directs communications for Oilfield Witness.
 For the past decade Justin has researched and written about the U.S. shale oil and gas industry.
 In 2019, he started highlighting the new shale industry’s issues with methane emissions and flaring.
 He also has written about the ongoing issues of abandoned oil and gas wells in the U.S. and the oil industry’s large unfunded environmental liabilities related to these abandoned wells.
 Prior to this work, Justin worked in various roles in research, marketing, communications and project management.